 The class covers three main topics: advanced point pattern analysis, spatial interpolation, and spatial regression.
 For each topic, students would complete a mini project to demonstrate their understanding and comprehension of the techniques and methods related to that topic.
-For each mini project, the student is responsible for the entire process, from identifying and processing an appropriate dataset, formulating the research question(s), conducting the data analyses, and drawing conclusion.
+For each mini project, the student is responsible for the entire process, from identifying and processing an appropriate dataset, formulating the meaningful research question(s), conducting the analyses, and drawing conclusion.
 The bottom line is to show your thorough understanding of the techniques or methods discussed in the lecture, or covered in the text or literature.
 A dataset may be used in more than one mini project in this class.

 Alternate ideas for the mini projects are possible.
 For instance, many software packages include suites of spatial statistical tools, but the accuracy/correctness of these tools is rarely validated.
 Therefore, an option for the mini project is to evaluate the accuracy of these software tools systematically.
+A sample for reference can be found in Bivand and Wong (2018) in TEST.
 Other ideas should be approved by the instructor before going forward.